Halfmoonly/interview-coding/README.md

 Although both `selected` and `duplicated` serve as pruning mechanisms, they target different issues:

-* **Repeated-choice pruning** (via `selected`): There is a single `selected` array for the entire search, indicating which elements are already in the current state纵向剪枝.
-This prevents the same element from appearing more than once in `state`.
+* **Repeated-choice pruning** (via `selected`): There is a single `selected` array for the entire search, indicating which elements are already in the current state.
+This prevents the same element from appearing more than once in `state`.（纵向剪枝）
-* **Equal-element pruning** (via `duplicated`): Each call to the `backtrack` function uses its own `duplicated` set横向剪枝, recording which elements have already been chosen in that specific iteration (`for` loop).
-This ensures that equal elements are selected only once per round of choices.
+* **Equal-element pruning** (via `duplicated`): Each call to the `backtrack` function uses its own `duplicated` set, recording which elements have already been chosen in that specific iteration (`for` loop).
+This ensures that equal elements are selected only once per round of choices.（横向剪枝）

 ```java
 /* Backtracking algorithm: Permutation II */